discourse/discourse/docs/INSTALL-digital-ocean.md

 # Email

-**Email is critical to notifications in Discourse.
+**Email is critical for account creation and notifications in Discourse.
 If you do not configure email before bootstrapping you will have a broken site!**

 - Already have a mail server?
 Great.
 Use your existing mail server credentials.